 As I’ve mentioned several times before, I love being self-employed.
 Although there are some pressures and stresses not found at the typical hourly job, for me, the benefits far outweigh the risks.
 Being self-employed means that I am in control of my own destiny.
-I don’t have to depend on anyone else for my livilihood.
-Plus, the additional freedom that comes with it is hard to beat – especially for a travel addict like me.
+I don’t have to depend on anyone else for my livelihood.
+Plus, the additional freedom that comes with it is hard to beat - especially for a travel addict like me.

 But, there’s more to running a successful business than just creating a great product.
 As any self-employed person knows, you have to wear a multitude of different hats, each requiring its own special set of skills.
 When you own a small business, you don’t just create the product or service.
 You’re also the head of product development, lead salesman, the VP of Marketing, the customer service department, the administrative assistant, as well as the CEO.
 This juggling act can be difficult at times, which is why it’s important to have a system to keep everything straight.

 One of the most important jobs of a new business owner is learning to keep accurate books.
-Not only is it important to make sure you’re getting paid properly (and on-time), but you also need to ensure that you’re filing the proper paper work with government entities at the correct time.
+Not only is it important to make sure you’re getting paid properly (and on time), but you also need to ensure that you’re filing the proper paperwork with government entities at the correct time.
 If not, you could face hefty fines, cutting into your profits and your only source of income.

 To help keep things straight, I developed my own checklist.
-On it, I have the most important bookkeeping tasks listed by end of month, quarter, and year.
+On it, I have the most important bookkeeping tasks listed by end of the month, quarter, and year.
 Feel free to use this checklist as a starting point for your own business, or as a double-check to make sure you’re completing all of the necessary tasks.
 Here it is:

 Tasks for End of Month

 These are the most important bookkeeping tasks that I take care of each month.
 If you've hired an accountant, they should be able to do some of this for you.
 If you're a do-it-yourselfer like me, you've got to make sure to take care of all of this on your own.